chunky-dev/docs/ChunkyDocs/docs/user_interface/chunky_ui.md

 ![Overview](../img/user_interface/map.png)

-Chunky displays an overhead 2D view of your world within the center pane under the `Map` tab, highlighted in red in the above image, and should be the default view when you launch Chunky.
+Chunky displays an overhead 2D Map view of your world within the center pane under the `Map` tab, highlighted in red in the above image, and should be the default view when you launch Chunky.
 While this view can be used for mapping purposes it's primarily used for making chunk selections for renders much easier.
 There are two available modes for the Map; At (map) `Scale` 13 or greater you will be shown individual blocks and for a `Scale` of 12 or under you will be displayed a biome view.

 ### Controls